pingcap/docs/br/br-pitr-guide.md

 > **Note:**
 >
 > - The preceding functional specification is based on test results from the following two testing scenarios.
 The actual data might be different.
-> - Snapshot data restoration speed = Snapshot data size / (duration * the number of TiKV nodes)
+> - Snapshot data restore speed = Snapshot data size / (duration * the number of TiKV nodes)
-> - Log data restoration speed = Restored log data size / (duration * the number of TiKV nodes)
+> - Log data restore speed = Restored log data size / (duration * the number of TiKV nodes)

 Testing scenario 1 (on [TiDB Cloud](https://tidbcloud.com)):